paulwrubel/stroll/README.md

 > One day, shortly after waking up, you experience an unexpected rush of ambition and motivation. *"It's such a nice day, maybe I should take a stroll around the neighborhood..."*
 >
-> After just a few moments of shoe-tying, notebook-grabbing, and knob-turning, you head out the door, reach to experience the world!
+> After just a few moments of shoe-tying, notebook-grabbing, and knob-turning, you head out the door, ready to experience the world!

 Stroll is a character-based, 2D, register-storage esoteric programming language about taking a quick stroll around the neighborhood.